Arcayr/TimboSlice/README.md

 ## Running

-There must exist a valid `timhortons.json` file from the directory which you run TimHortons.
+There must exist a valid `timboslice.yml`, `timboslice.json`, or `timboslice.toml` file from the directory which you run the application.

-Run: `/path/to/timhortons`

-TimHortons requires a PostgreSQL user and database in order to store any chains it collects.
-The particulars of the username, password, host, and database name can be configured in the supplied `timhortons.json` file.

-## Running in Docker

-In order to build and run TimHortons in a docker container, run the following:

-Build:  `docker build -t tim .`

-Assuming you aren't using compose, and your postgresql server is running locally

-Run local build:

-`docker run --rm --net="host" -v $PWD/timhortons.json:/app/timhortons.json tim`

-Run from dockerhub:

-`docker run --rm --net="host" -v $PWD/timhortons.json:/app/timhortons.json ceruleis/timhortons`

-If you wish to train timmy, you'll need to include an additional `-v $PWD/trainfile:/app/trainfile`.
-Where trainfile is the value for `trainfile:` in `timhortons.json`.

-## Running with docker-compose

-Coming soon.

 ## License

-TimHortons is ISC licensed.
+TimHortons is BSD licensed.
 See [LICENSE](./LICENSE).